Chon2020/GRFB-Unet/README.md

 }
 ```
 ## Acknowledgement
-Our GRFB\-UNet is constructed based on the basic structure of [UNet](https://arxiv.org/abs/1505.04597).
+Our GRFB-UNet is constructed based on the basic structure of [UNet](https://arxiv.org/abs/1505.04597).
 Thanks for their wonderful works.
 ```
 @inproceedings{ronneberger2015u,
   title={U-net: Convolutional networks for biomedical image segmentation},